 Turkey, straddling Europe and Asia, is a bargain now thanks to a dropping currency.
 But it gets more authoritarian (and half the population gets sadder as a result) each year now.
 My advice if you’re thinking of living there would be to rent, not buy, so you can hightail it out if you rub the regime the wrong way.

 Where to Stay 4 Months or More on a Tourist Visa

 Asia is complicated because of its wide variations in prices and the sometimes difficult visa situation.
 Thailand is a great place to live if you’re of retirement age and can meet the requirement of socking away money in a Thai bank.
 Otherwise it is, for now, a royal pain to get residency without a work permit.
 You end up doing lots of visa runs and after a while that can just plain stop working.
 Indonesia is only slightly better, with most expats there doing hops to Singapore several times per year to renew.

 Your Second Home in Malaysia

 This country between Singapore and Thailand is much more welcoming, though again you have a much easier time if you’re retired with some money to invest.
-Malaysia has a formal program in place with a long history, the “My Second Home” program that gives you permanent residency after a big enough real estate purchase or by putting cash into one of their banks.
+Malaysia has a formal program in place with a long history, the “My Second Home” program that gives you residency after a big enough real estate purchase or by putting cash into one of their banks.